saichler/my.simple/README.md

 * [Struct Type Registry](https://github.com/saichler/my.simple/tree/main/go/utils/registry)
 * [Security](https://github.com/saichler/my.simple/tree/main/go/security)

-### Process 2 Process Secure Networking
+## Process 2 Process Secure Networking
 One of the biggest challenges of MicroServices, one that usually pose the biggest pain point, "Troubles"/Challenges is the Process 2 Process communication.
 In other words, "How will my MicroServices **Communicate, Interact & Share data** with each other?"
 A single mistake in this area will crete a very big headache, pose challenges that should not have been there, worsen dramatically the engineers work/life balance and will cause the company Hundreds of Millions of dollars in maintenance.
 **[my.simple Secure Networking](https://github.com/saichler/my.simple/tree/main/go/net)** is giving a seamless & simple, secure communication between your MicroServices.

-### Introspection & Deep Cloning
+## Introspection & Deep Cloning
-The process of deep analysis & cloning a tree/graph models at runtime without having the model at compile time is called [Interospection]().
+The process of deep analysis & cloning a tree/graph models at runtime without having the model at compile time is called [Introspection](https://github.com/saichler/my.simple/tree/main/go/introspect).
 The is extremely usable in agnostic handling of **Delta Notifications**, **ORM (Object Relation Mapping)** &**Generic Distributed Cache**.

-### Protocol buffers & Services
+## Protocol buffers & Services
 * [Protobuf Object](https://github.com/saichler/my.simple/tree/main/go/utils/protobuf_object)
 * Protobuf Service Points